 As a parent or caregiver of children, it is also important for you to:

 - Learn and use effective parenting and discipline techniques and avoid the use of corporal punishment.
 Parenting classes are offered in most communities.
-Ask your health care provider or call the provincial health line for more information.
+Ask your doctor or call a nurse call line for more information.

 - Learn healthy techniques to resolve conflicts and manage stress.
 For more information, see the topic Stress Management.

 - Ask for help when you need it.
 Call a family member or friend to give you a break if you feel overwhelmed.
 Investigate community resources that are available to help you with child care or other needed services.
-Call a health care provider or the provincial health line for a place to start.
+Call a doctor or nurse advice line for a place to start.
 Some communities have respite care facilities for children, which provide temporary child care during times when you need a break.